kantselovich/terraform-configurations/README.md

 modules have context.  vars of the same name under different modules may coexist

 directory structure - what's the best way to organize for the user readability and keep it DRY?
 /                   # root module" - has root module context
-&nbsp;&nbsp; modules /         # these have individual module context
+modules /         # these have individual module context
     dev-usa /
       nodes /
-      lbs /
+      libs /
       dns /
       apps /

 #### Terraform-provider-netscaler Notes ####